Seoul is a huge metropolis. Like Tokyo, there’s so much to see and do that you’ll need about five days to cover the city’s top tourist attractions.

 Speaking of mountains and fall colors, another great place to visit in autumn is Naejangsan National Park.
 It’s considered one of the best places in South Korea to view the leaves turning color.
 Like Seoraksan, people visit Naejangsan to enjoy its nature views and many hiking trails.

-You can get to Naejangsan National Park from Seoul by bus, but the fastest way is to go by KTX high-speed train.
+You can get to Naejangsan National Park from Seoul by bus, but the faster way is to go by KTX high-speed train.
 It’ll get you there in about an hour and thirty minutes.
 If you plan on visiting Naejangsan for the day, then traveling by KTX train is the most feasible option.

 17. Oak Valley Snow Park